christopheralex/equine_numbers_value_canada_rmd/doc/hist_horse_pop.md

     ## 8 Quebec                378800   39000
     ## 9 Saskatchewan         1104300   58000

-Below we zoom in and look at the province of Alberta:
+Below we zoom in and look at the province of British Columbia:

 ![](hist_horse_pop_files/figure-gfm/plot%20province-1.png)<!-- -->